• Alex Mayyasi

 How Subarus Came to Be Seen as Cars for Lesbians

-This article, published in Priceonomics and The Atlantic, was one of my all-time favorites to write.
+This is by far the most popular article I've ever written, and one of my favorites.
 I've written about many cynical marketing campaigns, but this one was heartwarming.

 Read it on The Atlantic >>